-The White Fuse website and fundraising platform integrates all the systems that small charities need to manage the fundraising journey: website, donations and ongoing supporter management.
+White Fuse integrates all the systems that small charities need to manage the fundraising journey: website, donations and ongoing supporter management.

 Using third-party platforms like JustGiving and Virgin Money Giving, which push their own brand strongly and charge hefty fees, can still be a good approach for event fundraising.
 That is a very different use case because people running marathons and doing other such events may use those platforms regularly and it makes the fundraiser’s life easier if your charity maintains an account.
-If you're looking for a different solution here are 5 alternatives to using JustGiving for event fundraising.
+If you’re looking for a different solution read our comparison of the leading charity donation websites.